leem919/darkfluid-launcher/README.md

 # Building
 1. Install [AHK v1.1.36.02](https://github.com/AutoHotkey/AutoHotkey/releases/tag/v1.1.36.02)
-2. Download leemdiverslauncher.ahk
+2. Download darkfluidlauncher.ahk
-3. Right-click leemdiverslauncher.ahk and compile it
+3. Right-click darkfluidlauncher.ahk and select Compile Script (GUI)
+4. Select darkfluid.ico as the icon
+5. Compile!

 # Usage
-Place leemdiverslauncher.exe and leemdivers.js in the same directory and run the exe.
+Place darkfluidlauncher.exe and darkfluid.js in the same directory and run the exe.
 A command line window for Frida should appear.